-Link analyzer tool will provide you information on how many internal or external links your site holds along with how many of them are indexable.
-Enter the Domain name you want to link, in the Enter URL field and tap on the “Analyze Links” button.
+Link analyzer will inform you about internal or external links your site holds along with anchor texts.
+Enter the URL in the text field and tap on the “Analyze Links” button.

 Every website has two types of links which are; internal, external.
 The internal links are those that link to other pages that have been created within a website.
-External links are those through which a website links to other websites.
-As the traffic of a website increases and more internal and external links get added, you need a website link analyzer tool to review your links.
+External links are those through which a site links to other sites.
+As the traffic of a website increases and more internal and external links get added, you need a website link analyzer to review your links.

-The links act like a navigator which allows you to visit the various pages that are in the website.
+The links act like a navigator which allows you to visit the various pages that are on the website.
 You can go from one page to another without having to return to the main page menu or you need to return to the main page.
-Websites have internal links which allow you to explore the different pages within a website.
+Websites have internal links that allow you to explore the different pages within a site.
 Some websites have ‘external’ links that take you to a page on another website.

-You can navigate between two or more websites with the help of the external links in a website.
+You can navigate between two or more sites with the help of the external links on a website.
 External links on a website generally are in a different color than the main text of the page and will be underlined.
-For example if you open a page in Wikipedia the text is in black and the external links are in blue.
+For example, if you open a page in Wikipedia the text is in black and the external links are in blue.
 Link analyzer helps you if you need to know how many internal or external links you have because counting each link manually is a tough task.

 Google and other search engines had to face this onslaught and redo their ranking algorithms.
 They did this by checking the validity of links by using a broken backlink checker and created the No-follow concept.
-If links were deemed to be from spurious and spam websites they were marked as No-follow.
+If links were deemed to be from spurious and spam sites they were marked as No-follow.
 After inserting this change websites having a bunch of No-follow links got de-indexed.

-In fact, some SEOs inserted code in their websites to ensure spam links were not created.
+In fact, some SEOs inserted code in their websites to ensure that spam links were not created.
 Webmasters started using a link analyzer to keep a careful watch on their websites.

-Yes, as a website master, you must keep a watch on all external links of your site.
+Yes, as a website master, you must keep a watch on all external links of the website.
 You can buy or write code to ensure that no malicious or spam site creates a link to your site.
-Should Google or other search engines discover no-follow links, they will penalize your site.
+Should Google or other search engines discover no-follow links or they will penalize your site.

 Today search engines are looking at a lot of factors.
 Social media sites like Facebook and Twitter that send a lot of signals are no-follow.
 These links may be valuable to your site.
 Similarly, some posts on blog sites have value although they are no following.

 As a webmaster, your focus should be on building trust among your site visitors.
 Don’t think about what links are good for SEO but focus on links that are right for your business.
 Make sure your links are good by using a backlink checker.
 After all, that’s what you have built your website for.
 Think of getting links that are good for your business and will help in establishing your brand.
 Your links should assist in establishing you as an industry authority.

 Wikipedia links are worth pursuing although they have become very picky about references.
 But if you can create a link by providing quality and niche content, it can bring you good results and some excellent links.
 Your link from Wikipedia could get linked to a renowned and established site.
 It, of course, will cause your website's ranking to climb.

-The best way to get do-follow links is first to use searchenginereports.net website-links-count-checker tool.
+The best way to get do-follow links is first to open searchenginereports.net and then use its link analyzer.
 Analyze the results and then set about creating excellent and original content.
 Always check that your content is original with a plagiarism checker.
 This content should get shared and linked naturally.
 Another approach would be to do guest blogging on a site related to your business and link it to your site.
 It will generate referral traffic in addition to giving you an SEO boost.

-Hard work, writing quality content and posting it on your website is the only sure way of getting a high ranking on Google.
+Hard work, writing quality content, and posting it on your website is the only sure way of getting a high ranking on Google.
 Whenever the industry attempts to fool Google's ranking criteria, it is short-lived.
 Google gets to know that something is going wrong and fix it.
-Therefore engaging in buying malicious links or not checking your website periodically from every aspect will not better your website.
+Therefore engaging in buying malicious links or not check website links periodically from every aspect will not better your website.

-Keep monitoring your website with searchenginereports.net website-links-count-checker and see how many links you have gained or lost.
+Keep monitoring your website with a link analyzer and see how many links you have gained or lost.
 Keep trying to gain the industry's trust as that’s where your real competition is coming from.